hwayne/alloydocs/intro.rst

 About This Guide
 -------------------

-This is tentative proposed documentation for the Alloy language.
+This is my tentative proposed documentation for the Alloy language.

 **This is not the official Alloy documentation.** It's a staging ground for material that's intended to *become* official documentation, but for now I'm writing this independently, not as part of the alloy board.